rsyncOSX/mydocsy/content/en/docs/VerifyRemote.md

 If you are using multiple Macs, as I do, and all Macs synchronize data to the same remote storage, there may be challenges maintaining synchronization and preventing data loss, particularly if the remote storage is **not** a Git server, such as GitHub and Gitea.

-I have over 3,000 bird photographs (130 GB) from the past four years that are synchronized using RsyncUI to a local remote server at home.
+I have over 3,000 bird photos (130 GB) from the past four years that are synchronized using RsyncUI to a local remote server at home.
-New photographs are added, old photographs are deleted, and updates are made to sidecars of the photographs.
+New photos are added, old photos are deleted, and updates are made to sidecars of the photos.
 As long as I was using only one Mac, all updates were made on that Mac.
-However, with two Macs, I now use both Macs to work on my photographs.
+However, with two Macs, I now use both Macs to work on my photos.
 When I synchronize my changes, I need to transfer those changes to my second Mac.

 #### Arguments for rsync

 The following arguments are used in both push and pull.

-- `--itemize-changes`, output change-summary for all updates
+- `--itemize-changes` - output change-summary for all updates
-- `--dry-run`, rsync execute an estimate run
+- `--dry-run` - rsync execute an estimate run
-- `--update`, evaluates the timestamp, forces rsync to skip any files which exist on the destination and have a modified time that is newer than the source file
-- `--exclude=.git/`, git repositories might be huge and it make no sense to include it
-- `--exclude=.DS_Store`, as above, make no sense til include it
+- `--update` - evaluates the timestamp

 The result from the `pull` command is subtracted from the result of the `push` command.
 Conversely, the `push` command is subtracted from the result of the `pull` command.
 After both subtractions, the resulting arrays are compared based on the number of rows.